zapier/zapier-platform/docs/cli.md

 * `-p, --page` | Set bundle.meta.page.
 Only makes sense for a trigger.
 When used in production, this indicates which page of items you should fetch.
 First page is 0.
 * `--non-interactive` | Do not show interactive prompts.
 * `-z, --timezone` | Set the default timezone for datetime field interpretation.
 If not set, defaults to America/Chicago, which matches Zapier production behavior.
 Find the list timezone names at https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 Defaults to `America/Chicago`.
-* `--redirect-uri` | Only used by `auth start` subcommand.
-The redirect URI that will be passed to the OAuth2 authorization URL.
+* `--redirect-uri` | The redirect URI that will be passed to the OAuth2 authorization URL.
 Usually this should match the one configured in your server's OAuth2 application settings.
 A local HTTP server will be started to listen for the OAuth2 callback.
 If your server requires a non-localhost or HTTPS address for the redirect URI, you can set up port forwarding to route the non-localhost or HTTPS address to localhost.
 Defaults to `http://localhost:9000`.
-* `--local-port` | Only used by `auth start` subcommand.
-The local port that will be used to start the local HTTP server to listen for the OAuth2 callback.
-This port can be different from the one in the redirect URI if you have port forwarding set up.
-Defaults to `9000`.
 * `-d, --debug` | Show extra debugging output.

 **Examples**
 * `zapier invoke`
 * `zapier invoke auth start`
-* `zapier invoke auth refresh`
 * `zapier invoke auth test`
 * `zapier invoke auth label`
 * `zapier invoke trigger new_recipe`